namshi/namshi.github.com/source/team/index.markdown

     **Muhammad Riaz** is a Senior Developer joined Namshi Tech team in March 2012.
     He has over five years of PHP development experience.He is interested in Enterprise applications, scalable web architecture and software development methodologies.

+*   ##<div id="Mohamad Hallal">Mohamad Hallal</div>
+    {% img left team /images/hallal.jpg Mohamad Hallal %}
+    **Mohamad Hallal** is a Software Engineer at Namshi.
+He joined the Tech Team in May 2013.
+    Hallal is an American University of Sharjah Alumni holding a Bachelor's Degree in Electrical Engineering with a second major in Computer Engineering - Magna Cum Laude.
+    His passion for programming and technology led him to start his career in Software Engineering/Web Development at Namshi.
+    Hallal is currently keeping himself busy in learning about the industry and the state of the art solutions implemented at Namshi.
+    His interests are sliding towards the Backend and API solutions implementation and maintenance.
+    With pre-intermediate knowledge about web development, he is looking to expand his expertise on the industry's best practices.